5 Seconds of Summer: 2022–2025: 5SOS5 and solo projects

 On 1 March 2024 the band released the single "Lighter", which saw them collaborating with European dance music producers Galantis and David Guetta.
 One month later, in April, Hemmings release his second solo project, the EP Boy, and would embark on a tour for it later in the year.
 In July, Irwin would also release his second solo album, entitled Blood on the Drums.
 Both Hood and Clifford would follow suit in 2025 by releasing their debut solo albums – Order Chaos Order and Sidequest, respectively – within six weeks of one another.
 Hood's album reached number one on the ARIA Albums Chart upon its release in June 2025, marking the second member of the band to do so with a solo record after Hemmings achieved the same accomplishment in 2021 with When Facing the Things We Turn Away From.

 2025–present: Everyone's a Star!

 On 24 September 2025, the band released the single "Not OK" as the lead single from their sixth studio album, Everyone's a Star!, later released on 14 November 2025.
 A music video for the song was released later on 9 October.
 The second single, "Boyband", was released on 16 October 2025.
 The third single, "Telephone Busy", was released on 23 October 2025.
-On the same day, the band announced the "Everyone's a Star!
-World Tour", set to begin on 26 March 2026 and ending on 6 November 2026.
+On the same day, the band announced the Everyone's a Star!
+World Tour, which began on 26 March 2026 and is set to conclude on 6 December 2026.